Healthy Hearing holiday gift guide

 Books with characters who have hearing loss are suitable for children of all hearing abilities, as they promote awareness among normal hearing children as well as a positive sense of self among those with hearing loss.
 Here are a few of our favorites:

 - El Deafo: follow author Cece Bell’s journey from the new girl in school with a bulky hearing aid to superhero “El Deafo, Listener for All” in this poignant, graphic novel memoir.
-A 2015 Newbery Honor Book.
+A 2015 Newbery Honor Book, it is recommended for ages 8-12.

 - Oscar-winning actor and producer Marlee Matlin writes about the challenges of growing up with a hearing disability in two children’s books, Deaf Child Crossing and Nobody’s Perfect.
-Ages 8-12
+These books are also recommended for ages 8-12

 Sometimes the best gifts really do come in small packages.
 If you're assisting Santa with stocking stuffers this year, consider picking up one or several of these reasonably priced suggestions: